John R. Brinkley: Brinkley and radio

 The Mexican government, eager to get even with its northern neighbors for dividing up North America's radio frequencies without giving any to Mexico, granted Brinkley a 50,000-watt radio license and construction began on XER, his new "border blaster" across the bridge from Del Rio in Villa Acuña, Coahuila (since renamed Ciudad Acuña).
 Brinkley achieved this with the help of Esther O. Crosby, owner of Mrs Crosby's Cafe in Acuña.
 As construction got underway, Fishbein and the U.S. State Department desperately searched for a way to shut Brinkley down.
 Under heavy pressure from the State Department, the Mexican government halted construction on XER, but it was only temporary.
 Within weeks, construction resumed and soon two 300 ft towers reached into the sky.
-XER, at 840 kilohertz on the AM dial, radiated by a sky wave antenna, made its first broadcast in October 1931.
+XER, at 840 kilohertz on the AM dial, radiated at night by a sky wave antenna, made its first broadcast in October 1931.
 Brinkley called it the "Sunshine Station Between the Nations".

 Brinkley used his new border blaster to resume his campaign for governor by using the telephone to call in his broadcasts to the transmitter.
 This approach did not work, and he lost yet another political campaign; he would lose again in 1934.
 Though Brinkley's American radio license had been revoked, XER's signal was so strong that it could still be heard in Kansas.
 In 1932, the Mexican government allowed Brinkley to increase his wattage to 150,000 watts.
 Several months later, Brinkley was allowed to increase to one million watts, "making XER far and away the most powerful radio station on the planet" that, on a clear night, could be heard as far away as Canada.
 According to accounts of the time, the signal was so strong that it turned on car headlights, made bedsprings hum, and caused broadcasts to bleed into telephone conversations.
 Local residents claimed to not need a radio to hear Brinkley's station; with ranchers claiming that they received it through their metal fences and in their dental appliances.